First publishedin World Highways

 Ryan Robbins, senior human factors researcher at TRL explained, “It runs at a high frequency, recording data at 20Hz.
 The simulator is recording every interaction between the driver and the vehicle.
 It lets you drill down into any aspect of driver performance.”

 Dr Paul Jackson, head of impairment research at TRL said, “We are confident you can take the results from the simulator and translate to the road.”

-An eye tracker system also comes as part of the package, which can determine where the eye is looking and according to TRL, the system can even be set to record EEG data so as to measure the test subject’s heart rate and blood pressure so as to determine stress levels.
+An eye tracker system also comes as part of the package, which can determine where the eye is looking and, according to TRL, the system can even be set to record EEG data to measure the test subject's heart rate and blood pressure so as to determine stress levels.

 The driving sensation is enhanced by a combination of the actuators in place of the suspension system and large speakers to generate noise.
 A screen with a 210° field of view is placed at the front of the vehicle while smaller screens are located behind the vehicle, simulating the driver’s field of view from behind the wheel.
 The actuators respond to where and how the vehicle is being driven in the system and Robbins said, “This simulates acceleration and deceleration.”

 TRL is looking to assist with the development of the Lower Thames Crossing for example.
 This will allow the developers to examine different alternative designs for the project, while locals will be able to see how the project will look from behind the wheel.
 Robbins said, “One of the things we’re interested in is using the system at the consultation phase.”